pluscda/test/README.md

     npm run buildDev  && npm start       // for development navigate to localhost:8080 for local dev
         // OR
-    npm run buildProd && npm start     //  for testing with Vue example navigate to localhost:8080 for local example
+    npm run buildProd && npm start     //  for testing  navigate to localhost:8080 for local example